4 tips for creating a chore system -Survey Results

 create a chore system that works and keep it consistent.

-Here are some of the great ideas that came up again and again.
+Here are 4 great tips that came up again and again from our contributers.

 1. Have a daily task board, chore chart or list.
 Simple lists - for both kids and adults - that can be checked off help motivate us and increase a sense of accomplishment in what gets done.